dmorozov/nxt_js_net/nextjs-blog/README.md

    - What to use for state management (https://recoiljs.org/ or Zustand or just React Context API)?
 What is best works with Next.js?
    - What to use for async server calls (fetch, react-query, Axios)?
 What is best works with Next.js?

+   Outcomes:

+   - Recoil is very neat state management library but it seems that development tools part is still not stanle.
+The functions specified in the documentation marked as \_UNSTABLE suffix.
+The core state management claims to be production ready.
+   - I saw recommendation to use Context API in many many articles.
+But it just shows that people had never build a big applications.
+All my concerns about that highlighted in this
+     article: https://www.smashingmagazine.com/2021/08/state-management-nextjs/ which I'm fully agree with.
+   - Some articles are pointing to React-Query as an option (new name seems to be TanStack Query) or SWR

 5. Add Axios to use with Redux-Saga - ?
    https://levelup.gitconnected.com/integrate-apis-in-next-js-with-redux-and-axios-10-step-guide-3d20a2bc9365
 6. Configure unit tests (views, redux, etc).
 Jest??? - ?